aarontran/snr-filaments/agenda.md

 notes, rederive things.

 How the hell to get such strong B field values?!
-Solution: read the damn literature
+Solution: read the damn literature (can we get any numbers on this, are the numbers we're seeing for tycho reasonable/consistent w/ numerical simulations or whatnot of magnetic turbulence?)

 Another issue -- when converting from particle energy E to radiated frequency nu, doesn't the use of `$\nu_m = c_m E^2 B$` implicitly invoke the